 Just a word of encouragement.

-It really is so much easier than it looks.
+This drop cloth pillow project really is so much easier than it looks.

 And you don’t have to be fancy.